gomorpheus/morpheus-apidoc/source/includes/_billing.md

 --------- | ------------------------------ | -----------
 startDate | Beginning of the current month |
 endDate   | Now                            |
+includeUsages | true                       | Optional ability to suppress the usage records

 ## For a Sub Account